hashicorp/terraform-provider-aws/website/docs/d/ec2_client_vpn_endpoint.html.markdown

 The following arguments are required:

-* `name` - (Required) The name of the field to filter by, as defined by [the underlying AWS API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeClientVpnEndpoints.html).
+* `name` - (Required) Name of the field to filter by, as defined by [the underlying AWS API](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeClientVpnEndpoints.html).
 * `values` - (Required) Set of values that are accepted for the given field.
 An endpoint will be selected if any one of the given values matches.

 ## Attribute Reference